Summary

 Job Title: Instructional Designer

-Accomplishments: Design and produce web-based training.
-Trained in both learning content management systems in use at the time at Verizon Wireless.
+Accomplishments: Design and produce web-based training, primarily for in-store staff.
+Trained to work as an administrator in both learning content management systems (CMS) in use at the time at Verizon Wireless.
+Content developed from subject matter expert interviews and review of existing documentation.
+Courses created to follow WCAG standards.

 Tools: Adobe Captivate, Adobe Flash, Adobe Dreamweaver CS3, Adobe Photoshop, Adobe Illustrator CS3, Adobe RoboHelp, Oracle PeopleSoft, and Microsoft Office products.
+Web Content Accessibility Guidelines (WCAG).
 Microsoft Manual of Style for Technical Publications and internal style guides.

 Intrepid Learning Solutions, Seattle, Washington